Official website of the New Hampshire Office of Strategic Initiatives.

 OSI provides information, data and guidance to assist decision-makers on issues pertaining to development, land protection, energy use and community planning.
 We guide the state's future growth through public policy development, education, research, and partnership building.
 This site provides information on our many programs.

 Announcements and Notices

-The Office of Strategic Initiatives (OSI) has published the 2017 edition of the annual housing supply report, Current Estimates and Trends in New Hampshire’s Housing Supply.
-The report shows residential building permits issued by New Hampshire's 234 communities through 2017.
-For a breakdown of housing permits issued through 2017 by county and municipality as well as analysis of the 2017 data see Current Estimates and Trends in New Hampshire’s Housing Supply: Update 2010 – 2017.
+The New Hampshire Office of Strategic Initiatives (OSI) has published the 2018 edition of the annual housing supply report, Current Estimates and Trends in New Hampshire’s Housing Supply.
+The report shows that building permits were issued for 4,285 housing units statewide by New Hampshire's 234 communities in 2018.
+For a breakdown of housing permits issued through 2018 by county and municipality as well as analysis of the 2018 data see Current Estimates and Trends in New Hampshire’s Housing Supply: Update 2010 – 2018 .

 This RFP, released by the New Hampshire Department of Environmental Services (NHDES) serving as solicitor on behalf of the Office of Strategic Initiatives (OSI), is for the installation and operation of electric vehicle supply equipment (EVSE), including both direct current fast charging (DCFC) and Level 2 chargers, in New Hampshire.
 Proposals Due: January 24, 2020 by 4:00pm